darkcse002/CTF-Archive/crypto/decryption-as-a-service/Writeup.md

 ```python
 if c == encrypted_flag or c == (N - encrypted_flag):
 ```
-Then we can send 2 message such that:
+Then we can send 2 message such that \n:
 $c_1 \equiv a \pmod{b}$